LTD-Beget/openapi-vps-go/docs/MarketplaceGetSoftwareListResponseSoftwareInfo.md

 `func (o *MarketplaceGetSoftwareListResponseSoftwareInfo) HasDocumentationSlug() bool`

 HasDocumentationSlug returns a boolean if a field has been set.

+### GetUnattendedInstallAvailable

+`func (o *MarketplaceGetSoftwareListResponseSoftwareInfo) GetUnattendedInstallAvailable() bool`

+GetUnattendedInstallAvailable returns the UnattendedInstallAvailable field if non-nil, zero value otherwise.

+### GetUnattendedInstallAvailableOk

+`func (o *MarketplaceGetSoftwareListResponseSoftwareInfo) GetUnattendedInstallAvailableOk() (*bool, bool)`

+GetUnattendedInstallAvailableOk returns a tuple with the UnattendedInstallAvailable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUnattendedInstallAvailable

+`func (o *MarketplaceGetSoftwareListResponseSoftwareInfo) SetUnattendedInstallAvailable(v bool)`

+SetUnattendedInstallAvailable sets UnattendedInstallAvailable field to given value.

+### HasUnattendedInstallAvailable

+`func (o *MarketplaceGetSoftwareListResponseSoftwareInfo) HasUnattendedInstallAvailable() bool`

+HasUnattendedInstallAvailable returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)